 Type M for Mega Strong projects

 Beyond functional and structural purposes, another consideration for mortar is color.
 Color can completely change the way a brick color, building, wall, home, etc. look.
-In the picture above, that is our Summit Plant’s Coronado brick on BOTH houses.
+In the picture above, that is Summit Brick’s Coronado brick on BOTH houses.
 The color of the mortar drastically changes the appearance of the two homes.
 In the second picture, the mortar is also smeared over the brick to create a different aesthetic.
 The option of color mortar, different mortar joints and techniques contributes an added aesthetic layer to the appearance of a brick project.

 There are many different components of mortar.
 Check out the following links to learn more about what holds us together!